One of the more unusual stories in the history of English pottery is that of the Minton majolica Loch Ard peacock.

 Pewter. tankards from the Loch Ard wreck

-The wreck of the Lock Ard was declared a heritage site on the Victorian Heritage register and remains at the bottom of the ocean off Mutton Bird Island.
+The wreck of the Lock Ard was declared a heritage site on the Victorian Heritage register to avoid looting and remains at the bottom of the ocean off Mutton Bird Island.
 It has become a tourist attraction for those divers interested in exploring it.
 It is considered to be among the worst ship wrecks ever to occur off the Australian coast, a coast known for its hundreds of ship wrecks.

 Pewter tankard on the ocean floor